 Aromatherapists, who specialise in the practice of aromatherapy, use blends of essentially therapeutic essential oils that can be applied topically, inhaled, ingested, or submerged in water.

-Therapists are licensed medical practitioners who specialise in helping people who are mentally and emotionally disturbed, and provide them with treatment and rehabilitation.
+Therapists are licensed medical practitioners who specialise in helping people who are mentally and emotionally disturbed and provide them with treatment and rehabilitation.
+They are also trained and certified professionals who have undergone educational courses related to mental health, such as mental health awareness training.
 They use different theories and psychotherapeutic techniques to help their clients improve their cognitive and emotional states.
-Indeed, therapists work wonders not just in the lives of their patients, but also in their families and communities as well.
+Indeed, therapists work wonders not just in the lives of their patients but also in their families and communities as well.

 Duties and responsibilities of a therapist

-The COVID-19 pandemic has caused overwhelming stress and panic to everyone.
+The Covid pandemic has caused overwhelming stress and panic for everyone.
 People felt lonely, isolated, and anxious.
 The impact of the pandemic on the population’s mental health has led to an even greater need for therapists to deliver mental health care.

 Helping clients reflect on issues to make positive changes

-It is part of the job description of a therapist to listen to and encourage their client.
+It is part of the job description of a therapist to listen to and encourage their clients.
 A therapist must be kind, dependable, and empathic.
-It is necessary to show these abilities as a specialist in order to assist the client to feel more comfortable.
-It takes so much effort for a person to be kind, dependable, and emphatic to people whom they do not know.
+It is necessary to show these abilities as a specialist in order to help the client feel more comfortable.
+It takes so much effort for a person to be kind, dependable, and empathic to people whom they do not know.
 Therapists can do better.
-They help clients reflect on their life and emotional struggles.
+They help clients reflect on their lives and emotional struggles.

 Liaising with others (if needed) to help any changes happen

 Therapists have strong interpersonal skills because this kind of career is about studying and helping individuals.
-Therefore, it is given that they know how to relate with people and establish rapport with their clients.
-They are not judgmental in all the activities that the client must and will undertake.
-As stated here, it is essential that therapists must not show rude behaviour as they begin their counselling session until that relationship has been set up.
+Therefore, it is given that they know how to relate to people and establish rapport with their clients.
+They are not judgmental about all the activities that the client must and will undertake.
+It is essential that therapists not show rude behaviour as they begin their counselling session until that relationship has been set up.
 In this line of work, patience is indeed a virtue.

 Referring clients to other therapies

 The therapist must collaborate with the client to assist and discover fruitful objectives and intervention procedures.
 It is their duty, too, to suggest therapies that will help the client recover.
-Here, the therapist becomes an immediate family who cares so much about the client’s wellbeing.
+Here, the therapist becomes an immediate family member who cares so much about the client’s well-being.